 Please take care of future you by making financially savvy decision in the current moment.

-Katie and I are currently running a course called Take Control of your Finances designed to help you get to grips with all the different elements of money.
-We have done half the course but it is't too late to join if you want to.
+Katie and I are currently running a course called Rebel Finance School designed to help you get to grips with all the different elements of money.
+We have done half the course but it isn't too late to join if you want to.

 Over the past weeks we have been writing more and more about managing your money and getting on top of your finances.
 If this is the first blog post you are reading then try these next: